youma85/FleetManagement/Step02.md

 }
 ```

-To apply the directive add selector appShadow to the mat-card element of the driverList Component:
+To apply the directive, add the selector appShadow to the mat-card element of the driverList Component:

 ```
 ...